Gene Tunney: Career

 Tunney fought some 68 official professional fights, losing only one, to Harry Greb, while fighting as a light heavyweight.
 Tunney fought many other fights whose scoring was unofficial, judged by newspaper reporters.
 He also lost none of these "newspaper decisions".
-He reported that he lost a second fight during World War I, a 10-round decision, to Tommy Loughran, as a Marine before he began his professional boxing career.
+He reported that he lost a second fight during World War I, a 10-round decision, to Tommy Loughran, in a non-professional bout during his military service.
 Tunney was regarded as an extremely skillful boxer who excelled in defense.
-In addition to beating Dempsey, the most famous fighter of his era, Tunney defeated Tommy Gibbons, Georges Carpentier and many other fine boxers.
+In addition to beating Dempsey, the most famous fighter of his era, Tunney defeated Tommy Gibbons, Georges Carpentier, and many other fine boxers.

-Already the American Expeditionary Forces champion, Tunney spent the winter of 1921 as a lumberjack in northern Ontario for the J. R. Booth Company of Ottawa, without revealing he was a champion boxer.
+Already the American Expeditionary Forces champion, Tunney spent the winter of 1921 as a lumberjack in Northern Ontario for the J. R. Booth Company of Ottawa, without revealing he was a champion boxer.
 He explained this as "wanting the solitude and the strenuous labors of the woods to help condition himself for the career that appeared before him."

 Tunney also had a brief acting career, starring in the movie The Fighting Marine in 1926.
-Unfortunately, no prints of this film are known to exist.
+No prints of the film are known to exist.

-He was named The Ring magazine's inaugural Fighter of the Year in 1928 and later elected to the World Boxing Hall of Fame in 1980, the International Boxing Hall of Fame in 1990 and the United States Marine Corps Sports Hall of Fame in 2001.
+He was named The Ring magazines inaugural Fighter of the Year in 1928 and later elected to the World Boxing Hall of Fame in 1980, the International Boxing Hall of Fame in 1990 and the United States Marine Corps Sports Hall of Fame in 2001.